 Had Bepin Babu really lost his memory and forgotten all about a trip to Ranchi?

 Perhaps, no. Bepin Babu didn’t have any lapse of memory or forgotten all about a trip to Ranchi.
 From the letter sent by Chunilal, it was evident that he played a trick on Bepin Babu who didn’t help him to get a job.

 Why do you think Chunilal did what he did?
 Chunilal says he has no money; what is it that he does have?

 Chunilal had plotted the entire incident because Bepin Babu never helped him to get a decent job and he was completely penniless.
 As Bepin Babu never helped him, he wanted to punish him by rekindling a haunting memory of his fall near Hudroo at Ranchi.
 Chunilal might not have a job or money, but he had a strong imaginative power which he felt would help him to fight the ill phase of his career.
-Hence, he wrote a novel which is being considered by a publisher and he is hopeful that it would give him a source of income.
+Hence, he wrote a novel which was being considered by a publisher and he was hopeful that it would give him a source of income.

 Working with the text (Page 69)

 The author describes Bepin Babu as a serious and hardworking man.
 What evidence can you find in the story to support this?